Algex07/Team-Profile-Generator/README.md

   npm i, fs, jest testing

   ## Purpose:
   To create you team members so you have direct access to anyone belonging to the team.
-You could also check reposotories and contact your members by email. basically creating cards very organize to get quick access to your team.
+You could also check reposotories and contact your members by email.
+Basically creating cards very organize to get quick access to your team.

   ## Licenses:
   None